aigna3/Dynamic-Violin-Fingerboard-Attachment/README.md

 There are two variables involved.
 The number of correct notes and total notes in the piece.
 Only total notes gets incremented, if the player plays a note incorrectly.
 Both variables get incremented if the player plays correctly.
 At the end accuracy percentage is calculated by dividing the correct notes by total notes and multiplying by 100.

+## 2026-04-09
+Developing code to determine which note is correct.
+Since it is touch-based, it would be difficult to determine whether a user is playing correctly first time so it is time-based.
+I utilized the millis() function to record the time that the note is loaded onto LEDs and give the user within 2 seconds to play the correct note.
+If the user finds the correct potentiometer placement for each note within that time interval, then it will be marked as correct.

+## 2026-04-16
+We ran into a problem during the soldering process.
+We realized that the USB-C connector on the PCB was not designed properly so reconsidered the idea of using wireless file transfer during the TA meeting.
+Through discussion, we did learn that that we could upload the files from the dev board onto the ESP32 on the PCB instead, avoiding the need for wireless transfer.
+Finally, there was an issue regarding the arrival of some parts.
+We had a 5V regulator but we did not have a 3.3V regulator which powered the ESP32 chip.
+Waiting for the parts prohibited us from beginning testing.

+## 2026-04-23
+Tested throughout the week.
+We ran into multiple issues.
+These were all documented by all of us when measuring each component with the multimeter.
+Power issues:
+(Individual test) The power bank is outputting over 6.4 volts → the 3.3 voltage regulator is outputting 4.2 as a result
+Q: Why are we using a power supply that’s too high?
+A: To meet the current demand
+When the microcontroller was probed, the voltage was too high (Individual test) The 5 volt voltage regulator is getting 6.4 in, 0 out, we don’t know why When red to button pin and black to 3.3gnd regulator, Vin got 1.36 and Vout got 0.
+It seems that the voltage regulators are acting more like resistors than regulators Flexible PCB issues: pwr/gnd pads ripped off (WEAK)
+LED spacing sideways (between strings) was very tight.
+The inner LEDs aren’t getting the right power, we suspect some amount of bridging
+Couldn’t get ahold of enough capacitors–needed a specific value of *surface mount* and a lot of them
+Q: Why didn’t you try harder to get more
+A: They’re just for coupling, we had bigger problems Misc issues:
+USB port never got mounted b/c the double row of pads was deemed too difficult to solder and we can do a certain amount wirelessly
+No zener diodes → decided it was simpler to piggyback off the dev board (they were just for diagnostics)